 The first spot you will see when you get into Mariposa is the historic downtown area.
 This area is full of shops and restaurants now, but it used to have saloons, hotels, and even a post office.
 It is a great place to park your car and walk around, especially if you want to grab some food.

 From there, head up to Bullion St, which is where most of the historic buildings are.

 St Joseph’s Catholic Church

-On the south end, you will find St Josephs Catholic Church which was built in 1863 and which still holds service today.
+On the south end, you will find St Josephs Catholic Church.
+This church was built in 1863 and still holds service today.

-Before leaving Mariposa though, make sure you head over to the Mariposa Museum.
-This museum preserves the areas history well with many beautiful exhibits designed to look like the old town center and just a ton of information to take in.
+Before leaving Mariposa, make sure you head over to the Mariposa Museum.
+This museum preserves the area’s history well with many beautiful exhibits designed to look like the old town center and just a ton of information to take in.